-Creating an HTML Plug-In Project
+Create an HTML Plug-In Project

 HTML plug-ins for the vSphere Client have two components.
 User interface components run in the Web browser and Java service components run on the Tomcat server.
 The vSphere Client SDK provides tools for creating an HTML plug-in project template for each of these components.
+You can run the plug-in project generation scripts to create an HTML plug-in project template and build a plug-in out of the project.